jobantonis/Tweet-collection-and-analysis/README.md

 - Remove duplicate tweets (literal same content)
 - Adjusting timestamp
 - Encoding usernames using numerical values
+In the end, the data cleaning and normalization process leaves us with 67.6 % of original data of total tweets.

 #### Step 3 - Sentiment detection <- looked at polarity, text below needs to be changed

-During step 3, each tweet's text field is examined for subjectivity.
+In the third step, each tweet's text field is examined for subjectivity.
 Tweet text with subjective expressions are retained and objective expressions are discarded.

-#### Step 4 - Sentiment classification <- same issue as above: polarity already shows positive/negative
+#### Step 4 - Sentiment classification

-During step 4 each subjective string detected is classified into groups: positive, negative and neutral.
+The fourth step classifies each subjective string into groups: positive, negative and neutral based upon their polarity scores.
+The existing sentiment lexicon used was useful in conjunction with the textual context of the tweets.

 #### Step 5 - Presentation of output

-After sentiment classification, the goal of step 5 is to structure the data in a visual and informative manner.
+After sentiment classification, the goal of fifth step is to structure the data in a visual and informative manner.
 The text results are displayed in an array of different graphs.

 The outcome of the sentiment analysis is devided into three different plots that indicate the overall fluctuations in positive, negative and neutral tweet sentiments during the press conference.
+The amount of tweets increased drastically around **15 december 2020** [press conference](https://www.rijksoverheid.nl/actueel/nieuws/2020/12/14/lockdown-om-contacten-tot-een-minimum-te-beperken), we assume that this has to do with a installment of lock-down in the Netherlands during that press conference.
+Our experiments on twitter sentiment analysis show that there were more positive tweets about the corona-vaccin in total compared to negative and neutral.
+Like any other method, our proposed method also faces the constraints of real opinions compared to the social media opinions scenario.

+We discover the sentiment of the tweets correlating negatively with an press conference and observe a change in sentiment toward the coronavaccin from **negative to positive** longer into the pandemic.
+Unfortunately, the pandemic is still far from over and the dynamics of this analysis may very well change in the future.

 **Second, summarize your results concisely.
 Make use of subheaders where appropriate.**